chromium/chromium/docs/security/sheriff.md

 Sometimes Extended Stable is the same milestone as Stable; sometimes it differs.
 If in doubt about the currently active milestones, check [ChromiumDash](https://chromiumdash.appspot.com/releases?platform=Windows).
+(It's fine to just check the Windows platform, via that link - there's no need to look at all the different platforms).
 There's no need to check for reproducibility on milestones earlier than the current Stable milestone.

 #### Step 4.
 [Check other labels](security-labels.md).